TritonDataCenter/rfd/rfd/0027/README.md

   ```

 ### End User Configuration
-* Option 1 - Install and run a Prometheus server
+* Install and run a Prometheus server
     * Create prometheus.yml [configuration](https://prometheus.io/docs/operating/configuration/)
         * TLS is configuration is required, use the same cert and key that you
           configured for use with CloudAPI, sdc-docker, etc.